This post may contain affiliate links. Please read mydisclosure policy.

 This easy chocolate pot de crème recipe is one of my favorite Valentine’s dessert recipes, especially if I’m celebrating with a little dinner party.

-There are a few truths in life and in cooking.
+There are a few truths in life and cooking.

-What you put in really makes the difference between something amazing and something that's just... forgettable.
+What you put in makes the difference between something amazing and something that’s just… forgettable.

-This is especially true for a recipe that has just a few simple ingredients.
-Quality really matters here!
+This is especially true for a recipe with just a few simple ingredients.
+Quality matters here!

 What You’ll Love About Pot de Crème